Morrisania, Bronx: Demographics

-Today's Morrisania is a low-income neighborhood that predominantly consists of Latin Americans and African Americans.
+Morrisania is a low-income neighborhood that predominantly consists of Latin Americans and African Americans.

-Based on data from the 2010 United States Census, the population of Morrisania was 37,865, a change of 8,068 (21.3%) from the 29,797 counted in 2000.
+Based on data from the 2010 United States census, the population of Morrisania was 37,865, a change of 8,068 (21.3%) from the 29,797 counted in 2000.
 Covering an area of 387.46 acres, the neighborhood had a population density of 97.7 PD/acre.

 The racial makeup of the neighborhood was 1.4% (523) White, 38.4% (14,531) African American, 0.2% (94) Native American, 0.5% (205) Asian, 0% (11) Pacific Islander, 0.3% (127) from other races, and 0.9% (339) from two or more races.
 Hispanic or Latino of any race were 58.2% (22,035) of the population.

 The entirety of Community District 3, which comprises Morrisania and Crotona Park East, had 91,601 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 76.2 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 29% are between the ages of between 0–17, 29% between 25–44, and 21% between 45–64.
+Most inhabitants are youth and middle-aged adults: 29% are between the ages of between 0–17, 29% between 25 and 44, and 21% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 9% respectively.

 As of 2017, the median household income in Community Districts 3 and 6, including Tremont and Belmont, was $25,972.
 In 2018, an estimated 31% of Morrisania and Crotona Park East residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in six residents (16%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 60% in Morrisania and Crotona Park East, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Morrisania and Crotona Park East are gentrifying.

 Land use and terrain

 Morrisania is dominated by public housing complexes of various types, vacant lots, and tenement buildings.
-Most of the original housing stock which consisted of older multi-unit homes and tenements were structurally damaged by arson and eventually razed by the city.
+Most of the original housing stock which consisted of older multi-unit homes and tenements was structurally damaged by arson and eventually razed by the city.
 The total land area is over a square mile.
 The terrain is somewhat hilly.

 Morris High School Historic District

-The landmarked Morris High School Historic District is north of the Forest Houses.
+The landmark Morris High School Historic District is north of the Forest Houses.
 The two square blocks between Boston Road, Forest Avenue, and East 166th Street have Morris High School and adjacent brownstones.